orkuntar/orkuntar/README.md

 ### 🎯 Expertise

 - 📊 Designing and optimizing complex SQL queries for enterprise reporting
-- 🔧 Building scalable REST APIs with Node.js and Express
 - 🎨 Crafting responsive web applications using React and TypeScript
 - 🛠️ Database architecture and performance optimization
 - 🖥️ Windows Server administration and deployment